THANK YOU FOR LEAVING A COMMENT IF YOU'RE READING! LOVE AND THANKS TO ALL MY READERS!

 “If you fight that motherf**ker and you don’t win, you’re going to come home and fight me.”
 Not the advice you’d normally expect from your grandmother— but Danielle Henderson would be the first to tell you her childhood was anything but conventional.

 Abandoned at ten years old by a mother who chose her drug-addicted, abusive boyfriend, Danielle was raised by grandparents who thought their child-rearing days had ended in the 1960s.
 She grew up Black, weird, and overwhelmingly uncool in a mostly white neighborhood in upstate New York, which created its own identity crises.
-Under the eye-rolling, foul-mouthed, loving tutelage of her uncompromising grandmother— and the horror movies she obsessively watched—Danielle grew into a tall, awkward,
+Under the eye-rolling, foul-mouthed, loving tutelage of her uncompromising grandmother— and the horror movies she obsessively watched—Danielle grew into a tall, awkward, Sassy-loving teenager who wore black eyeliner as lipstick and was struggling with the aftermath of her mother’s choices.
+But she also learned that she had the strength and smarts to save herself, her grandmother gifting her a faith in her own capabilities that the world would not have most Black girls possess.

 With humor, wit, and deep insight, Danielle shares how she grew up and grew wise— and the lessons she’s carried from those days to these.
-In the process, she upends our conventional understanding of family and redefines its boundaries to include the millions of people who share her story.
+In the process, she upends our conventional understanding of family and redefines its boundaries to include the millions of people who share her story."

 Why I Wanted to Read It: I like a good funny/tragic memoir, obviously, and this promised to be exactly that.